 Manager, IT Security & Physical Security Technology, Seattle Children’s

-Leading Children’s Hospital Uses Quantum VS-HCI Solution to Improve Patient Safety & Hospital Operations
+Leading Children’s Hospital Uses Quantum VS-HCI Series to Improve Patient Safety & Hospital Operations

 Seattle Children’s is committed to the safety and security of its patients, families, and staff.
 Over the course of its history, the hospital has leveraged a wide array of tools and processes to ensure the highest levels of protection, which led the organization to seek solutions that could replace its network of outdated NVRs to enhance resiliency across its IT infrastructure.

 “Our IT organization strives for always-on reliability, so when we started to see single-point-of-failure recording issues we knew that wasn’t an option in a modern healthcare environment,” said Dylan Hayes, Manager, IT Security and Physical Security Technology, Seattle Children’s.
 “When a DVR component failed, we would lose all video from that DVR.
 Since incoming video data is crucial to daily business operations, patient care, and security and safety, loss of video meant increased risk, reduced safety, and decreased operations.
 We had to make a change.”